IELTS Preparation

 IELTS Academic Vocabulary List

-120+ high-frequency academic words organised by IELTS topic.
+340+ high-frequency academic words and phrases organised by IELTS topic.
 Each entry includes the part of speech, a clear definition, and an example sentence in an IELTS examination context.
+Covers 16 categories including Task 1 trend language, Task 2 argument vocabulary, and Speaking fluency phrases.

 Why vocabulary matters on the IELTS